k0T0z/gsoc24-blog/_posts/2024-09-23-google-summer-of-code-2024-week-18-and-19-wrapping-up-and-final-evaluation.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

+My final evaluation report: [Procedural Fragment Shader Generation Using Classic Machine Learning Google Summer Of Code 2024 Final Report](https://docs.google.com/document/d/1ahKWo3m9fgqAfR9a3cqaIA08Sns05O68nhalpMNjDd8/edit?usp=sharing).

 What a project!
 I can say that I would be happier if I had more time to work on it.
 I have learned a lot of things, and I have implemented a lot of things.
 This is another reason for me to continue working on this project after the Google Summer of Code program.
 I will actaully do that.
 What I loved about working on this project is that I faced a couple of issues that I overcame after a hackup long time.
 I will walk through each one now.

 ## The first issue: ``test-runner`` doesn't work on Arch Linux

 The ``test-runner`` which will include my tests doesn't work on my main machine however, it is worked on an Ubuntu VM.
 That's why I moved to an Ubuntu VM for a couple of weeks.
 I was unsatisfied to look the other way and pretend that there are no issues so I decided to fix it.
 The issue first shown up before getting accepted to the Google Summer of Code program when I tried building RGM on my Ubuntu machine.
 I first explained it here: [Google Summer of Code 2024 Bonding Period](https://k0t0z.github.io/gsoc24-blog/blog/2024/05/15/google-summer-of-code-2024-bonding-period.html).
 It was first appeared with the CMake build system with RGM on an Ubuntu machine.
-It is also appeared in week 7: [google-summer-of-code-2024-week-7-the-testing-week.html#weird-dso-linking-error](https://k0t0z.github.io/gsoc24-blog/blog/2024/07/07/google-summer-of-code-2024-week-7-the-testing-week.html#weird-dso-linking-error).
+It is also appeared in week 7: [Google Summer of Code 2024 Week 7, 8, and 9: My Boogeyperiod: Weird DSO Linking Error](https://k0t0z.github.io/gsoc24-blog/blog/2024/07/07/google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.html#weird-dso-linking-error).
 I thought at first that this is because of a problem between Abseil, Protobuf, and gRPC packages.
 I asked my friend Fares to tell what versions he was using on his Ubuntu machine so that I use them but I found out that these versions are too old to have a CMake build system.
 That's why I created this solution: [absl-proto-grpc-ci](https://github.com/k0T0z/absl-proto-grpc-ci) to find the working three versions of all packages together.
 I graped these 3 versions and cloned, built, and installed the three packages locally to me ``/usr/local/`` but the same problem presisted.

-I started working on it after the midterm evaluation when it is the time to build RGM: [google-summer-of-code-2024-week-11-rgm.html](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/04/google-summer-of-code-2024-week-11-rgm.html).
+I started working on it after the midterm evaluation when it is the time to build RGM: [Google Summer of Code 2024 Week 11, 12, and 13: RGM](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/04/google-summer-of-code-2024-week-11-12-and-13-rgm.html).
 Remember that this same problem appeared when building RGM on both Arch and Ubuntu Linux machines.
-I managed to solve it the week after: [google-summer-of-code-2024-week-12-rgm-season-2.html](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/11/google-summer-of-code-2024-week-12-rgm-season-2.html), it was a simple missing library to the ``LD`` variable: ``-lgpr`` and ``-labseil_dll``/``-labsl_log_internal_message -labsl_log_internal_check_op``.
+I managed to solve it the week after: [Google Summer of Code 2024 Week 11, 12, and 13: RGM](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/04/google-summer-of-code-2024-week-11-12-and-13-rgm.html), it was a simple missing library to the ``LD`` variable: ``-lgpr`` and ``-labseil_dll``/``-labsl_log_internal_message -labsl_log_internal_check_op``.

 ## The second issue: RGM Runtime Error

 For solving this issue, I took the chance to refactor the whole RGM's CMake build system.
 I made a lot of improvements.
-This issue is explained well inside: [google-summer-of-code-2024-week-12-rgm-season-2.html#runtime-story](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/11/google-summer-of-code-2024-week-12-rgm-season-2.html#runtime-story).
+This issue is explained well inside: [Google Summer of Code 2024 Week 11, 12, and 13: RGM: Runtime Nightmare](https://k0t0z.github.io/gsoc24-blog/blog/2024/08/04/google-summer-of-code-2024-week-11-12-and-13-rgm.html#runtime-nightmare).

 ## The Renderer